-MPPT Charge Controller Intro
+MPPT Charge Controller Introduction

-The MPPT charge controller refers to the “Maximum Power Point Tracking” solar charge controller detects the solar panel voltage and current in real time and constantly tracks for maximum power (P=U*I) so that the system always charges the battery with maximum power.
+The MPPT solar charge controller detects the solar panel voltage and current in real time and constantly tracks the maximum power (P=U*I).
+This ensures that the system always charges the battery with maximum power.

-What is Maximum Power Point Tracking
+What is Maximum Power Point Tracking?

-The MPPT control is generally completed by a DC/DC converter circuit.
-The photovoltaic cell array is connected to the load through a DC/DC circuit and the maximum power tracking device continuously detects the current-voltage variation of the photovoltaic array.
+Generally, a DC/DC converter circuit completes the MPPT control.
+The photovoltaic cell array is connected to the load through a DC/DC circuit.
+The maximum power tracking device continuously detects the current-voltage variation of the photovoltaic array.

 How to Size MPPT Solar Charge Controller